tosc-rs/mnemos/platforms/allwinner-d1/README.md

 ### Building

-> **Note**
->
-> The `boards/` directory is its own Cargo workspace.
-This is in order  to avoid
-> blowing away artifacts for host tools cached in the main workspace when
-> building the MnemOS binary for a target.

-To build for the Allwinner D1 platform, either build from within the `allwinner-d1/boards/` directory, or use the [`just build-d1` Just recipe][just].

 This crate contains a separate Cargo bin target for each supported D1 board.
 These bin targets depend on the [`mnemos-d1-core` crate] for the majority of the platform implementation, and configure the D1's I/O pins based on how those pins